Generally there are four components in a clock

 Real time = 12:00 – 4: 15 = 7:45

 Now, let us carefully review some of the key examples related to this.

 Example 1.
-In the triloki clock, marked marks have been marked in place of the digits.
-If it appears to be reflected in the reflected image of a mirror 12 to 35 minutes in the form of time, then tell how much time was actually happening at that time in his watch?
+In the triloki’s clock, Dots have been marked in place of the digits.
+If reflected image of a mirror shows the time as 12:35, then was the actually time at that time in his watch?

 (a) 1: 35 (b) 11:25 (c) 0: 35 (d) 12 : 30

 Solution: (b) Real-time = 24: 00 – 12: 35 = 11: 25

 ⇒ Note – It is necessary to note that it is taken from hour if it is necessary to borrow the time of the minute in relation to time.
 The time taken is always taken as 60 minutes i.e. one hour.
 In this situation Hours are less than 1 hour after its original condition.
 In addition to this, if the time limit is reduced from 12:00 pm to 00:00, or if you get a negative hour, then the time base will not be kept at 12: 00 p.m., but time base for this is 24:00 Assuming the time will be reduced by giving reasonable time.
 Like – 24:00 – 12: 35 = 11: 25